Workers’ Comp Attorneys in St. Louis, MO

 The S.E.
 Farris Law Firm takes workers’ compensation cases seriously.
 We understand that your case highly affects you and will help you get the compensation you deserve.
 Spencer Farris knows that working with a personal injury lawyer can be difficult, but not if you choose the right one.

-Under Workers’ Compensation law, you are entitled to:
+Under Workers’ Compensation law, the injured are entitled to:

-- Receive a portion of your wages while you are off work due to the injury, and
+- Receive wages lost during off work time due to the injury

-- Collect a lump sum payment for the disability left after your medical care ends.
+- Collect a disability payment, after paid medical bills

 The S.E.
 Farris Law Firm recently reached a case settlement, read about it here.